 Here are the 3 Secrets To Making the Best-Ever Vanilla Frosting

-- Use only a whisk attachment on a stand mixer, the paddle attachment will not whip the frosting to the fluffy, cloud-like texture.
+- Use only a whisk attachment on a stand mixer, the paddle attachment will not whip enough air into the frosting to the fluffy, cloud-like texture.

 - The temperature of the butter is key.
 Here’s how to quickly bring butter to room temperature.